This post was created in partnership with Sub-Zero. All opinions are our own.

 Did you make this recipe?

-If you make these get your greens naan pizzas, we’d love to hear how it turned out.
+If you make this raw falafel buddha bowl, we’d love to hear how it turned out.
 Leave a comment below or share a picture on Instagram and mention @acouplecooks and tag #FreshFoodMatters on Facebook, Twitter, and Instagram.